rackerlabs/rackspace-how-to/content/cloud-servers/dovecot-installation-and-configuration-on-centos.md

 ### Add ports to iptables

-Now that you have enabled secure SMTP SSL, you should allow connections to port 587 by opening the port for your server in iptables.
+Now that you have enabled secure SMTP Secure Sockets Layer (SSL), you should allow connections to port 587 by opening the port for your server in iptables.

 1. Add the rule for this port by entering the following command:

        sudo iptables -I INPUT 2 -p tcp --dport 587 -j ACCEPT

-2. Add the POP and IMAP ports, as well as their secure counterparts.
+2. Add the POP and IMAP ports, as well as their secure counterparts:

        sudo iptables -I INPUT 3 -p tcp --dport 110 -j ACCEPT sudo iptables -I INPUT 4 -p tcp --dport 143 -j ACCEPT